marcopaglio/BookingApp/README.md

 On Windows 11 the supporting of AVX/AVX2 instructions in a VM may fail due to virtualization problems.
 In this case it's necessary to:
 - *disable the hypervisor launch which is enabled by default*.

-  First of all, check if the hypervisor is executing: **WIN + R** > enter **msinfo32** > in the **System Summary** window you should find the following entry (otherwise skip over to the next point): `A hypervisor was detected.
+  First of all, check if the hypervisor is executing: press together **WIN + R** > enter **msinfo32** > in the **System Summary** window you should find the following entry (otherwise skip over to the next point): `A hypervisor was detected.
 The features required for Hyper-V will not be displayed`.
 In this case, open a Command Prompt as Administrator and run `bcdedit /set hypervisorlaunchtype off`.
 Then restart your machine for applying changes.<br>

   When you need to undo the changes, open a Command Prompt as Administrator and run `bcdedit /set hypervisorlaunchtype auto`.
 Then restart your machine for applying changes.